kokoaung-da/HR-data-analysis/README.md

 - Power BI – to create dashboard and charts

-- Excel PowerQuery – for data cleaning and preparing data
+- PowerQuery – for data cleaning and preparing data

 - DAX – to calculate important numbers like Present %, WFH %, and Sick Leave %